 Why should a STEM professional take this course: STEM careers are diverse and their skills and knowledge may take their practitioners in many directions, from academic research and teaching, to designing the things of tomorrow, to policy and administration, or to non-profit advocacy.
 Although going in many directions, all these career paths go through a necessary intersection, that between technical education and communication acumen.
 Communication is one of the most valued skills in today’s workplace.
 Speaking and writing clearly and persuasively is not, however, just a matter of skill.
 It is a matter of thoughtful framing of a problem, adequate choice of words, images, and formats, and -- most importantly -- deep understanding of what the audience needs and wants.

-Registration in this course is subject to the Purdue Online Non-Credit Policies.
+Registration in this course is subject to the Purdue University Online Non-Credit Policies.